 The biggest gaps—more than 40 percentage points—were found in skills such as critical thinking and analytical reasoning.
 78% of those surveyed thought they were very important skills but only 34% considered that recent college grads were well-prepared.
 Similar gaps were found in the ability to communicate effectively in writing and to apply knowledge and skills to the real world.

-Research by the consulting firm PwC, involving almost 1,400 interviews with CEOs around the world, confirm this finding.
-More than three quarters of the executives they interviewed were concerned about their firm's ability to recruit people with certain key skills.
+Research by the consulting firm PwC, involving almost 1,400 interviews with CEOs around the world, confirms this finding.
+More than three-quarters of the executives they interviewed were concerned about their firm's ability to recruit people with certain key skills.
 The "skills battleground" they identified—the ones executives considered very important but the most difficult to find—were not sector-specific but skills such as problem-solving, creativity and innovation, adaptability and leadership.